awsdocs/amazon-connect-admin-guide/doc_source/ccp-networking.md

 | AMAZON\_CONNECT | GLOBAL and Region where your Amazon Connect instance is located \(GLOBAL only if a region\-specific entry doesn't exist\) | 3478 \(UDP\) | OUTBOUND | SEND/RECEIVE |
 | EC2 | GLOBAL and Region where your Amazon Connect instance is located \(GLOBAL only if a region\-specific entry doesn't exist\) | 443 \(TCP\) | OUTBOUND | SEND/RECEIVE |
 | CLOUDFRONT | Global\* | 443 \(TCP\) | OUTBOUND | SEND/RECEIVE |

-**Tip**
-If you don't see an entry for your region, use GLOBAL\.
-For example, there isn't an entry for ap\-southeast\-1, so you would use GLOBAL\.

 \*CloudFront serves static content such as images or javascript from an edge location that has the lowest latency in relation to where your agents are located\.
 IP range allow lists for CloudFront are global and require all IP ranges associated with **"service": "CLOUDFRONT"** in the ip\-ranges\.json file\.